ambitioninc/django-entity-emailer/README.md

 1. Add `entity_emailer` to `INSTALLED_APPS`.
 2. Either set a value for `settings.ENTITY_EMAILER_FROM_EMAIL`, or be sure that the `settings.DEFAULT_FROM_EMAIL` is set to an appropriate value.
+3. Be sure that `djang-db-mutex` is installed and `db_mutex` is in `INSTALLED_APPS`.
+Entity emailer uses db-mutexes to ensure that emails don't get sent multiple times.
-3. Be sure that `django.contrib.contenttypes` is in `INSTALLED_APPS`.
+4. Be sure that `django.contrib.contenttypes` is in `INSTALLED_APPS`.
-4. Add the scheduled email task to your `CELERYBEAT_SCHEDULE` (see configuring celery section).
+5. Add the scheduled email task to your `CELERYBEAT_SCHEDULE` (see configuring celery section).
-5. Run `python manage..py syncdb`
+6. Run `python manage..py syncdb`

 When sending an email, django-entity-emailer will first check if the `ENTITY_EMAILER_FROM_EMAIL` exists.
 If it does, it will use that value